aimhigherweb/iec_website/content/patient-resources/care-of-orthokeratology-lenses.md

 #### Removal

-<i><b>Method 1 – Manual removal (preferred method)</b></i>

-* Using your middle fingers, open the lids wider than the lens diameter
-* Apply pressure to the lid margins, pushing in together to move your lids under the lens and lever it out of the eye.
+<i><b>Method 1 – Manual removal.</b></i> Using your middle fingers, open the lids wider than the lens diameter.
+Apply pressure to the lid margins, pushing in together to move your lids under the lens and lever it out of the eye.

-<i><b>Method 2 – Suction tool removal</b></i>

-* Using your middle fingers, open the eyelids wider than the lens diameter.
-* With the suction tool between your index finger and thumb, align the suction cup so it is positioned in front of and parallel to the lens.
-* When the suction cup touches the lens, apply gentle pressure to adhere the lens to the cup and remove the lens from your eye.
-* After removal from the eye, carefully slide the lens sideways from the suction cup and it will come off easily.
+<i><b>Method 2 – Suction tool removal.</b></i> Using your middle fingers, open the eyelids wider than the lens diameter.
+With the suction tool between your index finger and thumb, align the suction cup so it is positioned in front of and parallel to the lens.
+When the suction cup touches the lens, apply gentle pressure to adhere the lens to the cup and remove the lens from your eye.
+After removal from the eye, carefully slide the lens sideways from the suction cup and it will come off easily.

 ![](/uploads/jagrut-16.jpg)